mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

 #### Prerequisites to Install using kubectl

-Before you install the MongoDB Community Kubernetes Operator using kubectl, you must:
+Before you install the MongoDB Community Kubernetes Operator using `kubectl`, you must:

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 2. Have a Kubernetes solution available to use.